-- 340 new DNA profiles (samples from France, The Netherlands, Turkey, Sweden and UK) were generated by sequencing partner Hartwig Medical Foundation (for 2021 we are preparing another ~500 for sequencing). - Funds were generated for new samples by FUNDELA (Spain), ARSLA (France) and ALS Liga (Belgium). - An increase of the total number of DNA profiles) funded (+103 Belgium, +106 France, +148 Spain) or shared to Project MinE (+150 Russia) to 10,894 end of Dec 2020 (49% of total aim of Project MinE). - Completing and finishing of the primary methylation analyses, in line with progress report of 2019. - Upload of 50,000 DNA profiles from UKBiobank to SURFsara, ready to be integrated into the Project MinE dataset in 2021. - Therefore, harmonization process is set-up, in which data from external DNA data banks is cleaned and standardized for comparison with data from Project MinE. - Development and use of cloud-based calculation tool to extract information at minimal costs from US data set (>30,000 profiles) to enrich Project MinE with new DNA profiles from ALS patients and controles. - Processing 12 data requests; the data set of Project MinE is accessible for researchers through the Project MinE data browser (Data Browser | Project MinE) whereas more extensive data access (WGS datafreeze 2, holding 9,600 WGS profiles), can be requested through the Project MinE data request procedure.
-Access to this data set is organized through formal routing of requesting and granting, which after granting is formalised through a Data Sharing Agreement to comply with GDPR regulations.
+- 586 new DNA samples were collected and shipped to sequencing partner Hartwig Medical Foundation (these samples were provided by Spain, Belgium, Turkey, France and Israel) - Funds were generated for new samples by FUNDELA (Spain), ARSLA (France) and ALS Liga (Belgium). - An increase of the total number of DNA profiles funded (+14 France, +29 Spain) to 10,993 end of Dec 2021 (49% of total aim of Project MinE). - Upload of 50,000 DNA profiles from UKBiobank to SURF integrated into the Project MinE. - Therefore, harmonization process is set-up, in which data from external DNA data banks is cleaned and standardized for comparison with data from Project MinE. - Development and use of cloud-based calculation tool to extract information at minimal costs from US data set (>30,000 profiles) to enrich Project MinE with new DNA profiles from ALS patients and controles. - Processing 6 data requests; the data set of Project MinE is accessible for researchers through the Project MinE data browser (Data Browser | Project MinE) whereas more extensive data access (WGS datafreeze 2, holding 9,600 WGS profiles), can be requested through the Project MinE data request procedure.
+Access to this data set is organized through formal routing of requesting and granting, which after granting is formalized through a Data Sharing Agreement to comply with GDPR regulations.
+In addition, a renewed and updated publication policy was released to promote broad, transparent and responsible data sharing (FAIR principles).

-PROJECT MINE PROGRESS REPORT 2020
+PROJECT MINE PROGRESS REPORT 2021